EBRSO: Man accused of trying to kill BRPD officer on Joor Road had 'deep-rooted hatred' for cops

 Gad Black, 41, was arrested Monday after allegedly hitting Baton Rouge Police Sgt.
 Caleb Eisworth with his pickup truck while the officer drove along Joor Road earlier that day.

 The East Baton Rouge Parish Sheriff's Office wrote in an affidavit that Black then drove away, leaving Eisworth, a 23-year BRPD veteran, in critical condition.
 As of Tuesday morning, he is still in critical condition but is showing signs of improvement.
+On Thursday, the Baton Rouge Police and Fire unions are hosting a fundraising benefit jambalaya lunch from 11 a.m. to 1 p.m.
+All of the proceeds will go to Eisworth's family.

-Within an hour and a half, Black was detained by deputies after being tased near Academy Sports and Outdoors along Airline Highway.
+Within an hour and a half of the crash, Black was detained by deputies after being tased near Academy Sports and Outdoors along Airline Highway.
 He was booked on attempted first-degree murder, hate crimes and resisting an officer charges.

 Before his arrest, Black posted multiple public social media posts referencing the crash.